 Once you’ve accumulated enough information, you can rearrange your ideas/keywords/topics until you’ve developed the perfect structure.

 - MeisterTip: With online mind mapping software such as MindMeister, you can brainstorm with other people in real-time.
-Through a chat window in the program you can also talk to each other while simultaneously working on the map.
+Through a chat window in the program you can also talk to each other while simultaneously working on the map, leave comments on individual topics or vote them up or down.

 2) Note taking